Cubes, cacti, and framed long knots: Introduction

 \section{Introduction}

 This paper concerns spaces of knots and operads.
-Studying a space of knots $\K$ generalizes knot theory to higher dimensions and from isotopy classes to the space level.
+Studying a space $\K$ of knots in $\R^d$ generalizes knot theory to higher dimensions and from isotopy classes to the space level.
 We study the Taylor tower, which is a sequence of spaces $T_n\K$ arising from the functor calculus of Goodwillie and Weiss \cite{Weiss:1996, Weiss:1999, Goodwillie-Weiss}.
 It approximates $\K$ much like a Taylor series approximates a smooth function, via maps $\K \to T_n\K$ which fit into the commutative diagram below:

-An operad $\P$ consists of a sequence of spaces $\P(m)$ which parametrize operations of arity $m$.
+An operad $\P$ consists of a sequence of spaces $\P(m)$ which parametrize operations with $m$ inputs and one output.
 Our work mainly concerns $E_2$-operads, which are closely related to $2$-fold loop spaces.
-A space with an action of such an operad has a multiplication that is homotopy-commutative, though two such homotopies may not admit a homotopy between them.
-We develop an $E_2$-operad action on each $T_n\K$ where $\K$ is a space of framed $1$-dimensional long knots in $\R^d$.
+A space with an action of an $E_2$-operad has a multiplication that is homotopy commutative, though two such homotopies may not admit a homotopy between them.
+We develop an $E_2$-operad action on each $T_n\K$ where $\K$ is the space of framed $1$-dimensional long knots in $\R^d$.

 Budney, Conant, Scannell, and Sinha \cite{BCSS:2005} conjectured that at the level of path components, the evaluation map ${ev}_{n+1}$ from the space $\K$ of long knots in $\R^3$ to $T_{n+1}\K$ is a universal additive abelian-group-valued finite-type (a.k.a.~Vassiliev) invariant of order $n$.
-Around the same time, Voli\'c \cite{Volic:FT} established a homological version of this statement over the rational numbers.
+Around the same time, Voli\'c \cite{Volic:FT} established a homological version of this statement over $\Q$.
 Later, work of Budney, Conant, Sinha, and the first author \cite{BCKS:2017} established that ${ev}_{n+1}$ is an additive abelian-group-valued finite-type invariant of order $n$, and combining this result with the homotopy spectral sequence for the tower provided more evidence for the conjecture.
-Shortly afterwards, Kosanovi\'c \cite{Kosanovic:arXiv2020} showed that each evaluation map is surjective on path components and proved the conjecture rationally, while Boavida de Brito and Horel \cite{Boavida-Horel:Galois} showed that it is true up to $p$-torsion for primes $p$ less than $n-1$.
+Shortly afterwards, Kosanovi\'c \cite{Kosanovic:EmbCalc} showed that each evaluation map is surjective on path components and proved the conjecture rationally, while Boavida de Brito and Horel \cite{Boavida-Horel:Galois} showed that it is true up to $p$-torsion for primes $p$ less than $n-1$.